itsumura-h/nim-basolato/documents/error.md

     exceptionRoute
 ```

-Basolate have it's own error page of `resources/framework/error.nim`.
+Basolate have it's own error page.
 If you set arg which is path to HTML file in `http404Route` and `exceptionRoute`, you can display custom error page.

 main.nim
 ```nim